Louisiana Bar Card Lookup – Responsible Vendor ATC Website Tutorial

 You have successfully completed your Louisiana Bar Card Lookup!

-Sometimes there is a delay in between taking the course, completing the test and your information being submitted to the State.
-The allowed delay is ten days, although many providers submit the information much faster.
+Sometimes there is a delay in between taking the Louisiana RV Alcohol Server Training course, completing the test and your information being submitted to the State.
+Once you pass the final test, the Louisiana Responsible Vendor provider will forward the completion to the Louisiana Alcohol and Tobacco Control office.
+The allowed delay is ten days, although many providers submit the RV server permits information much faster.
 Once the Louisiana ATC receives the completion information, they also have to enter the completion into the system.
 This usually occurs pretty quickly, in about one business day, but may take longer.
 Be patient and check back frequently.
-If you do not see your entry within two weeks, contact your provider.
+If you do not see your entry within two weeks, retain your certification of completion and contact your provider.
+Your temporary certification will serve as your RV bar card until your final server permit is issued.

 Are you a Junior, Senior, the third, etc.?